mdeous/msfmulti/README.md

 # MsfMulti

-MsfMulti is a set of scripts to ease some tasks using metasploit during large scope engagements.
+`msfmulti.py` is a script meant to run a given metasploit exploit against multiple targets.
+It is particularly useful during large scope engagements.

-* `multisploit.py` - Run a given sploit against multiple targets
-* `multipost.py` - Run a given `post` module against multiple sessions

 ## Dependencies